 The results contain the following information about each event returned by the search:

-Date: The date and time (in your local time) when the event occurred.
+Date: The date and time (in UTC) when the event occurred.

 IP address: The IP address of the device that was used when the activity was logged.
 The IP address is displayed in either an IPv4 or IPv6 address format.